 - In the mixer, mix together all ingredients on low or until the dough is no longer sticky when touched.
 The dough will also begin to pull away and start forming a soft ball.

-- If the dough is crumbly or not coming together add some water 1-2 tbsp at a time until desired consistency is reached.
+- If the dough is crumbly or not coming together add some water 1-2 tablespoon at a time until desired consistency is reached.

 - If dough is too sticky add flour one tablespoon at a time.